eastgenomics/eggd_verifybamid/README.md

 ## What data are required for this app to run?
 The app requires a BAM file (.bam) and a corresponding index file (.bai) to run.
+Additionally there is a skip argument requiring a Boolean True/False.
+If skip == True do not run the tool and no outputs are provided

 ## What does this app output?
 The app outputs three files, where [outPrefix] is the bam filename without extension: